IanTeda/old.hugo.ianteda.com/content/blog/2017-05-10-rule-9-start-with-the-end-in-mind.md

 ---
 type: blog
-title: Rule 9 - Always start with the end in mind.
+title: Rule 9 - Start With The End In Mind
-description: Then reverse engineer how to get there.
+description: Reverse engineer how to get to your end goal.
+excerpt: Always start with the end in mind.
+What is the ideal outcome?
+What is your destination?
+And then breakdown the journey into manageable pieces, reverse engineering the path to get there.
 date: 2017-05-10
 categories: ["engineering"]
 series: [ "The Engineering Rule Book" ]
 cover: cover-coat-hanger
-slug: rule-9-always-start-with-the-end-in-mind
+slug: rule-9-start-with-the-end-in-mind
 ---

 {{< blockquote quote="I can't change the direction of the wind, but I can adjust my sails to always reach my destination." author="Jimmy Dean">}}